mononym/dotyaml/docs/strategies.md

 The `.env.test` file is loaded when running tests, so its values override any of the values set in the `.env`.

-By using `Dotenvy.env!/2`, a strong contract is created with the environment: the system running this app _must_ have the designated environment variables set somehow, otherwise this app will not start (and a specific error will be raised).
+By using `Dotyaml.env!/2`, a strong contract is created with the environment: the system running this app _must_ have the designated environment variables set somehow, otherwise this app will not start (and a specific error will be raised).

 Using the nil-able variants of the type-casting (those ending with `?`) is an easy way to fall back to `nil` when the variable contains an empty string: `env!("POOL", :module?)` requires that the `POOL` variable is set, but it will return a `nil` if the value is an empty string.

-See `Dotenvy.Transformer` for more details.
+See `Dotyaml.Transformer` for more details.

 ## Releases